jbampton/book-list/README.md

 - Daggerspell - Book One Deverry
 - The Gold Falcon - Book Four of The Dragon Mage

+### George R.R.
+Martin

+- A Storm of Swords 2: Blood and Gold

 ### Tad Williams

 - Sea of Silver Light - Book Four Otherland